rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 | `income_Num`   | `500` | `income_Num`                         | No           |

 {% hint style="info" %}
-The event properties with numeric values will be appended with `Num` if not already present, while whitespaces will be replaced with `-`.
+The event properties with numeric values will be appended with `Num` if not already present, while the whitespaces will be replaced with `-`.
 {% endhint %}

 | Event Property | Value                        | With Advanced Transformation Enabled | Transformed? |